 Online forms should have enough security to give users a sense of safety.
 Gravity Forms boasts all the necessary security features.

-• GDPR Compliant – From managing user consent to handling personal data securely, Gravity Forms is GDPR compliant to keep users relaxed.
+• GDPR Compliant – From managing user consent to handling personal data securely, Gravity Forms is GDPR compliant which is essential for many internet businesses.

-• Google reCAPTCHA – To prevent bots and spammers from crowding your servers, you have Google reCAPTCHA on Gravity Forms.
+• Google reCAPTCHA – To prevent bots and spammers from crowding your servers, Google reCAPTCHA has an easy integration with Gravity Forms.

 Pros & Cons of Gravity Forms